clemlesne/blue-agent/docs/content/docs/advanced-topics/_index.md

 weight: 2
 ---

-Explore the following sections to learn how to use Azure Pipelines Agent:
+Explore the following sections to learn how to use Blue Agent:

 {{< cards >}}
 {{< card link="build-aspnet" title="Build ASP.NET applications" icon="code" >}}